Isaac987/LicensePlateReader/README.md

 # PlateSpotter

-Plate Spotter is a license plate detection system which utilises the power of machine learning to quikley identify a variety of different license plates from images, videos, and a live feed.
+Plate Spotter is a license plate detection system which utilises the power of machine learning to identify a variety of different license plates from images, videos, and a live feed.

 ## Table of Contents (Optional)